iamprecieee/student-management-api/README.md

 <!-- About the Project -->
 ## About
-This is a REST API that enables admin/staff to register accounts and perform CRUD operations on student data, which can be tested using postman app.
-Students have limited access and can only view their profile, courses, grades and CGPA.
+This is a REST API that that facilitates account registration and comprehensive CRUD operations for student data.
+Admin and staff members have full access to manage student records, while students enjoy limited access, only able to view their profiles, courses, grades, and CGPA.

 This student management API was built with Python's Flask-RESTX by <a href="https://www.github.com/iamprecieee">iamprecieee</a> during Backend Engineering live classes at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>.